How to Make a Budget in 7 Simple Steps

 Change all of your credit cards to close at the end of the month (27th or 28th).
 When the billing cycle closes, pay it in the same month.
 Rather than the 21-25 days later on their determined due date.

-This will stop the temptation to overspend what is left in checking account.
+This will stop the temptation to overspend what is left in the checking account.
 Plus it is easier to budget since you are budgeting and paying for the items in the same month.

 Sit down and decide how you plan to spend money.